BStandage/8-Puzzle/README.md

 ### Running the Program
 Within "if __ name __ == __ main __:" the user must create an initial state and a goal state.

-To find a solution to the 8-puzzle using breadth first search, the user must call the "testUninformedSearch" method and pass it an initial state, goal state, and limit to stop the program if a solution is not found after a certain number of executions.
+To find a solution to the 8-puzzle using breadth first search, the user must call the "testUninformedSearch" function and pass it an initial state, goal state, and limit to stop the program if a solution is not found after a certain number of executions.

 A simple example of how to run the program would be as follows: